IsmailMohamed010/DEPI/ML/Telecom Customer Churn Project/ReadMe.md

 # Telco Customer Churn Prediction

-This project aims to build a machine learning model to predict customer churn for a telecom company.
+This project aims to build a machine-learning model to predict customer churn for a telecom company.
 By analyzing customer data, service subscriptions, and payment details, we can identify factors contributing to churn and provide actionable insights for retention strategies.

 ## Dataset
 We used the **Telco Customer Churn Dataset** from Kaggle, which contains customer information, service details, contract types, payment details, and churn status.